Implications of Globalization on Border Functions: A case study of borders Iran

 Authors

-3 PhD student in Border Management, Border Guard Department, Amin Police University, Tehran, Iran
+Department of Border Management, Faculty of Security and Border, Amin Police University, Tehran, Iran

 Abstract